-If I submit my option choices sooner, will this mean I have a greater chance of getting my preferences?
+If I submit my subject choices sooner, will this mean I have a greater chance of getting my preferences?

-No - you can submit your choices at any point during the submission window of 1st March to 12th April and it will have no impact on how likely you are to receive the choices.
+No - you can submit your choices at any point during the submission window and it will have no impact on how likely you are to receive the choices.